fcdoc/doc/en/flashduty/configure_flashduty/label_enrichment_settings.md

 ### Configuration Instructions

-- **Restriction Conditions:** When enhancing tags, you can configure prerequisite rules to restrict whether tags are generated or deleted (default is off).
-If there are restrictions, tags will not be generated or deleted if the conditions are not met.
-You can visit [Configure Filter Conditions](https://docs.flashcat.cloud/zh/flashduty/how-to-filter) to understand how to set up restriction conditions.
+- **Restrictions:** During tag enhancement, you can set up conditional rules to control whether to create or remove corresponding tags (disabled by default).
+If such conditions are in place and not met, tags will neither be generated nor deleted.
+You can visit [Configure Filter Conditions](/configure_flashduty/how_to_filter) to understand how to set these restrictions.
 - **Overwrite:** When generating a new tag based on set conditions, you can choose whether to overwrite the original tag (default is off).
 For instance, if a new tag named "host" with the value "A" is generated according to the rules, and the tag "host" already exists in the original alert, it will overwrite the original tag.

 - **Preview:** After completing the rule configuration, a preview is supported, allowing for a visual observation of the configuration effect.